vojay-dev/vojay-dev.github.io/_posts/2024-05-05-mental-health.md

 This future is closer than we think.
 With responsible development and a focus on ethical considerations, technology might revolutionize mental healthcare, making it accessible and available to everyone, every day.

-Even thought AI, LLMs, ML and data in general is all around these days, there are many areas where AI can be used for making positive, social impact.
-Especially mental health support holds many risks and challenges, but making these transparent and discussing them is a great start!
-Therefore, looking forward to hear about your ideas, experiences, concerns and solutions.
+Even though AI, LLMs, ML, and data are all around today, there are still numerous opportunities to use AI for positive social impact.
+Mental health support, in particular, presents significant risks and challenges, but by making these transparent and discussing them openly, we can make the way for meaningful progress.
+I look forward to hearing your ideas, experiences, concerns, and solutions.